Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

 See Control association visibility for more information about viewing associations.

-Structural attachment and containment associations require that an appropriate association role be assigned to the feature classes and tables that represent network features which serve as structures or containers.
+Structural attachment and containment associations require that an appropriate association role be assigned to the feature classes and tables that represent network features that serve as structures or containers.
 Use the Set Association Role tool to designate the specific association role type along with additional properties.
 The Role Type of Structure or Container is assigned to a network class that will serve as a structure in a structural attachment association or a container in a containment association using specific asset groups and asset types.
 An association role must be set before creating structural attachment and containment rules.

 - Container—All network classes in the structure and domain networks can have the container role assigned and serve as a container.